bigdatr/stampy/README.md

 #### Input props
  - `value: string|boolean` - the value that the input will show as being selected, or a boolean if the input represents a single boolean value such as a checkbox
  - `onChange: (newValue: string|array<string>, ???...) => void` - a callback function that will be called by the input component when the value must change.
 NewValue is a string, unless multi is true in which case it is an array of strings
- - `disabled: boolean` - if true, the input should appear disabled and not accept user input
+ - `disabled: boolean = false` - if true, the input should appear disabled and not accept user input
  - `placeholder: string` - placeholder text where applicable
  - `options: array<object>` - if input accepts multiple options these must be an array of {label: string, option: string, disabled: boolean} // what about immutable lists?
- - `multi: boolean` - if input accepts options and multi={true}, more than one option may be chosen at once
+ - `multi: boolean = false` - if input accepts options and multi={true}, more than one option may be chosen at once
+ - `clearable: boolean = true` - allows the input to be cleared / have zero choices selected

 #### standard stampy props
  - `modifier: string` - spruce class modifier